lambdablockchain/lambda-node/CONTRIBUTING.md

 - [Good Work, Great Work, and Right Work](https://forum.dlang.org/post/q7u6g1$94p$1@digitalmars.com)
 - [Accelerate: The Science of Lean Software and DevOps](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339)

-## Getting set up with the Bitcoin Cash Node Repository
+## Getting set up with the Lambda Node Repository

 1. Create an account at [https://gitlab.com](https://gitlab.com) if you don't have one yet